smartdevicelink/sdl_overview_guides/docs/PerformAudioPassThru/index.md

 ## PerformAudioPassThru

-`PerformAudioPassThru` feeds you with audio data through the vehicle’s microphone.
-The audio data could be used in cloud-based and on-line voice recognition to achieve dynamic and diversified user interaction, like POI search, information query, or even record the voice when the driver is singing.
-The audio data is in form of PCM, and its sampling rate, bit width, timeout can be set in the `PerformAudioPassThru` request per your requirement.
-The headunit transmits its supported parameters via the `registerAppInterface` response.
-16bit/16kHz is a widely supported configuration, which delivers good audio quality.
+`PerformAudioPassThru` feeds you audio data from the vehicle’s microphone.
+The audio data can be used in cloud-based and on-line voice recognition to achieve dynamic user interaction, such as POI search, information query, or even record when the driver is singing.
+The audio data will be in PCM format.
+The sampling rate, bit width, and timeout can be set, however, the supporting parameters will be sent in the `registerAppInterface` response.
+Generally, 16bit width, 16kHz sample rate will be supported.

 The parameter `muteAudio` is used to define whether or not to mute current audio source during AudioPassThru session.